GDX-X/PFS-BatchKit-Manager/README.md

   <summary> <h7> <b> How to Setup NBD Server </b> </h7> </summary>
    <p>

+`Obviously this method won't work for PS2/HDD network adapters that don't have a working network port (i.e. gamestar`

 1) Go to `Advanced menu` > `HDDManagement` > `NBD Server`

 2) Choose `Install/Update NBD Driver` (You will be asked to restart the computer to activate test mode)